prithvs/cicada/about.md

 ---

-*For inquiries, feedback, or collaboration opportunities, please contact us at [contact@cicada.chat](mailto:contact@cicada.chat).
-Follow us on [Twitter](https://twitter.com/cicadachat) and [GitHub](https://github.com/cicada) for the latest updates and announcements.*
+*For inquiries, feedback, or collaboration opportunities, please contact me at [GitHub](https://github.com/prithvs/cicada) for the latest updates and announcements.*